A Guide to Prepaid Cards for Business

 Prepaid business cards aren’t just a last resort for those who can’t get credit.
 In fact, many companies now use prepaid cards alongside a company credit card.
 There are good reasons why.

 Give employees freedom – but stay in control

-Giving employees prepaid cards gives them the autonomy to make the right purchase at the right time.
+Giving employees prepaid corporate business cards gives them the autonomy to make the right purchase at the right time.
 It lets them act quickly and decisively.

 Significantly, it also means they never have to spend their own money on the company’s behalf.